Published 17 Jan 2023

 Changes That Trigger an MOC

 Organizational changes are implemented occasionally for reasons such as production efficiency and streamlining of processes.
 Changes, however, can pose risks to employees if they are implemented without conducting an MOC.
-Here are some examples of changes in the workplace that can trigger the need to conduct an MOC:
+Here are some examples of changes in the workplace that can trigger the need to perform an MOC:

-- Physical
+Physical

-These can be engineering or physical changes that include new or modified equipment, a new or renovated facility, and process chemicals that can pose new safety risks that need to be evaluated. - Operations
+These can be engineering or physical changes that include new or modified equipment, a new or renovated facility, and process chemicals that can pose new safety risks that need to be evaluated.

 Changes to staffing, training for employees, and other changes that will impact the safe execution of tasks should be evaluated before implementation.